TeriakiSauce/TeriakiSauce/README.md

 - 👋 Hi, I’m @TeriakiSauce
 - 👀 I’m interested in building up my programming knowledge
-- 🌱 I’m currently learning C and Javascript
+- 🌱 I’m currently focusing on OOP in Java and Python
-- 💞️ I’m looking to practice and get more confident at coding
+- 💞️ I’m looking to practice and learn as much as I can
-- 📫 Reach me at rikbeld@gmail.com

 <!---
 TeriakiSauce/TeriakiSauce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.